Springfield Falcons: Beginning

-The Edmonton Oilers affiliation
+Edmonton Oilers affiliation

 On August 3, 2007, the team hired former Edmonton Oilers player Kelly Buchberger to be the head coach.
 After posting a .500 record, the Oilers promoted Buchberger to be an assistant coach on the Oilers staff.
 On June 17, 2008, assistant coach Jeff Truitt was named the team's tenth head coach.
 He was fired in February 2009, after 50 games, and replaced by former Houston Aeros coach Rob Daum.
 The Falcons finished the 2008–09 season with the worst record in the AHL.

 On June 23, 2009, Oilers general manager Steve Tambellini announced that Daum would remain the head coach of the Springfield Falcons through the 2009–10 season.
 From November 25 to January 1, the Falcons went on a franchise record 17-game losing streak, recording only five points in that span.
 The Falcons finished the 2009–10 season as the worst team in the AHL once again, and was the only team that did not win at least 30 games.
 The lone bright spot from the season was Charles Linglet being named a Second Team All-Star.

 On February 9, 2010, the Edmonton Oilers announced that they were severing ties with the Springfield Falcons to move their affiliation to Oklahoma City, a decision that had been expected for months.

-The Columbus Blue Jackets affiliation
+Columbus Blue Jackets affiliation

 On March 25, 2010, the Columbus Blue Jackets announced a one-year affiliation agreement with a one-year option.
 Also introduced was a new jersey and logo.
 The new logo still had a falcon holding a hockey stick, but the background was changed to grey, the word Falcons to red, and the word Springfield to navy blue.
 The new ECHL affiliation was with the Evansville IceMen.

 Rob Riley, the former head coach at the United States Military Academy, was named the new head coach of the Falcons on August 3, 2010, replacing Daum.
 The Falcons opened the 2010–11 AHL season with a home-and-home matchup against the Providence Bruins.
 To honor the 75th anniversary of the AHL, each team wore throwback jerseys from 1936.
 The Bruins wore the jerseys of the Providence Reds while the Falcons wore the jerseys of the Springfield Indians.
 The Falcons won the first game in Providence 5–1, while the Bruins took the following game in Springfield 6–5.

 On December 21, 2010, it was announced that the Falcons had been sold to Charlie Pompea, while Bruce Landon remained the minority owner, and continued to be the president/general manager.

 During the 2011–12 season, the Falcons honored the Springfield hockey teams that had won the Calder Cup, wearing commemorative jerseys for those games, and honoring former coaches and players in pre-game festivities.
 Following the season, Rob Riley was fired as head coach after two seasons of missing the playoffs.
 Assistant coach Brad Larsen was named head coach for the 2012–13 season.